carrineblank/MicrO/README.md

 ***TO DOWLOAD***

-1. Download the folder "MicrOandImportModules"
+1. Download the MicrO.owl file in the folder "MicrOandImportModules"

 2. Execute MicrO.owl using Protege v.
 4.3 or Protege v.
 5.0.0 (runs in beta 17).